Dogway/AutoHotkey-Scripts/README.md

 Convert every line in the copied-to-clipboard text file to a %line%.txt file.
 It helps to manage list of files and sorting.

+## Music Videos NFO creator (GUI)
+Utility to create Music Videos NFO files for Kodi to parse.
+Simply point to a subfolder with all your videos, set Genre, and a placeholder year.
+Might want to further edit the files though.

 ## EditList fcpxml to Trims